SALT-NLP/CAVA/README.md

 {"filename": "0.wav", "werewolf": ["Justin", "Mike"], "PlayerNames": ["Justin", "Caitlynn", "Mitchell", "James", "Mike"], "endRoles": ["Werewolf", "Tanner", "Seer", "Robber", "Werewolf"], "votingOutcome": [3, 0, 3, 0, 0]}
 ```

-You can then use this dataset like any other CATS dataset by configuring a task with:
+You can then use this dataset like any other CAVA dataset by configuring a task with:

 - `audio_dir: "werewolf_data/"`
 - `data_file: "audio_inputs.jsonl"`